phenology/cgc/manuscript/joss_cgc_paper.md

 In light of the eminent employability of partitional co- and tri-clustering to geospatial disciplines like geo-information science and Earth observation, and the transferability to other (geo)scientific domains, this paper presents the Clustering Geo-data Cubes (CGC) package, which facilitates the efficient use of the co-clustering and tri-clustering methods presented in @Wu:2015 and @Wu:2018.

-As outlined below, the package aims to meet the needs of the geospatial data scientists, including the ability to handle 'big (geo)-data' and to readily interface with the wider open source software ecosystem speialized in geospatial data analysis.
+As outlined below, the package aims to meet the needs of the geospatial data scientists, including the ability to handle 'big (geo)-data' and to readily interface with the wider open-source software ecosystem specialized in geospatial data analysis.
 Nevertheless, the methods implemented in the CGC package remain widely applicable and can easily be applied in other domains.

 # Statement of need